HAY(NA)KU 15-Year Anniversary Celebration

 Submissions and Contact Info: firstname.lastname@example.org

-HAY(NA)KU 15 will be the fourth anthology of hay(na)ku since its public debut in 2003.
+HAY(NA)KU 15 will be the fifth anthology of hay(na)ku since its public debut in 2003.
 Thank you, Universe!

 The first three hay(na)ku anthologies (jointly published by Meritage Press (U.S.) and xPress(ed) (Finland) are: